Marianne Brandt

 Marianne Brandt (1 October 1893 - 18 June 1983) was a German painter, sculptor, photographer, metalsmith, and designer who studied at the Bauhaus art school in Weimar and later became head of the Bauhaus Metall-Werkstatt (Metal Workshop) in Dessau in 1928.
 Today, Brandt's designs for household objects such as lamps and ashtrays are considered timeless examples of modern industrial design.
 Although she pursued painting early in life and attended a private art school and the Grand Ducal College of Art in Weimar from 1911–1917, where she produced many works in the Expressionists style and also studied sculpture, the artist is best known for her sleek and elegant industrial designs.Brandt also worked with photography at the Bauhaus, taking photographs that featured unusual angles—in particular, self-portraits—and disorienting and distorting reflections in glass and metal surfaces.She worked as head of the design department of the company Ruppelwerk Metallwarenfabrik GmbH in Gotha until 1932.
 In 1949, she worked at the University of Applied Arts (now the Berlin Weißensee School of Art) until 1954.
 In the year, 1954 she also supervised the exhibition The German applied art of the GDR in Beijing and Shanghai in 1953–54.
 She also created photomontages.

 Biography

 Brandt was born into a prominent family in Chemnitz as Marianne Liebe.

 Brandt studied painting and sculpture at the Weimar Saxon Grand Ducal Art School from 1911 to 1917.
 In 1919 she married the Norwegian painter Erik Brandt.
 From 1919–1920 she and her husband lived abroad, first for a year in Norway, before embarking on a one-year study tour to Paris and the south of France.
 She studied and taught at the Bauhaus in Weimar and Dessau from 1923 to 1929.
 Between her studies at these two schools, Brandt worked as a freelance artist.
 She studied painting with the artists Fritz Mackensen and Robert Weise before studying sculpture with Robert Engelmann.

-Although the Bauhaus claimed to welcome “any person of good repute, without regard to age or sex”, there was still a strong gender bias.
-László Moholy-Nagy was impressed by Brandt’s commitment and work, and so he offered her a spot in the Bauhaus metal workshop.
-She ultimately became the only woman to attain her degree in the metal workshop.
-Her fellow students later admitted to Brandt that they had believed that there was no place in the metal workshop for women and so gave her dull, dreary work to do; later they got along well.
-When Moholy-Nagy departed from his Bauhaus teaching post in 1928, Brandt replaced him as acting director of the workshop.
-She is thus credited by some as a pioneer for gender equity in the arts.